 An example of such email message

 Naturally, you can improve your purchase-to-review ratio by giving your customers enough time to actually receive and genuinely try the product so they get a good feel of it.
 Then, you can send a follow-up message through your Amazon seller account.
-The key point here is to be friendly and attentive, expressing an interest in the fulfillment of the product.
-Personalized messages increase the response rate so try to add a personal touch whenever possible.
+The key point here is to be friendly and attentive, expressing an interest in the fulfilment of the product.
+Personalised messages increase the response rate so try to add a personal touch whenever possible.
 Additionally, you can include a reminder that what you seek is an honest review that is by no means obligatory as it has potential to backfire if you are overly persistent.
 Nobody likes spammy content, nobody.

 Send inserts with your products